ShaktidharK1997/ShaktidharK1997/README.md

 - Understanding Flyte, a MLops workflow ochestration framework
 - Teaching Assistant for Machine Learning at NYU

+## 🔭 Professional Impact

+- Spearheaded optimization of inventory systems at Ramco, reducing processing time from 5.75 hours to 45 minutes for 10M+ records
+- Engineered RBAC systems and optimized AWS S3 storage policies at Vara, improving data retrieval by 50%
+- Transformed complex SQL procedures through query optimization, achieving 3x improvement in system throughput

 ## 🎓 Featured Projects

 ### Smart Photo Album
-- Built a serverless application enabling natural language search for photos using AWS Rekognition and Elasticsearch
+- Built a serverless application using AWS Lambda, S3, and API Gateway enabling natural language search for photos using AWS Rekognition and Elasticsearch
 - Implemented automatic image labeling and custom label support with a React frontend
-- Leveraged AWS Lambda, S3, and API Gateway for a fully serverless architecture

 ### Restaurant Chatbot
-- Developed a conversational AI system using Amazon Lex for natural language understanding
+- Developed a conversational AI system using Amazon Lex for NLP
 - Implemented serverless backend with Lambda functions and DynamoDB for data persistence
 - Integrated Elasticsearch for efficient restaurant search and AWS SQS for request handling

 ### Containerized Flask Application
 - Created a Flask-MongoDB application with complete Kubernetes orchestration
 - Implemented REST APIs, load balancing, and persistent storage
-- Managed secure credential handling in a containerized environment

 ## 💻 Tech Stack